The entropic approach to causal correlations

-Amongst the extremal points violating each of these inequalities, those that give the maximal violation all satisfy $H(X)=H(Y)=1$ and $H(XY)=H(XYAB)$ and thus, if realizable, correspond to deterministic conditional distributions taken with uniformly distributed inputs $X$ and $Y$.
-In fact, all but one of these 10 inequalities are maximally violated (by which we henceforth mean with respect to the Shannon cone augmented with the independence constraint $X \CI Y$) by one of the three following deterministic distributions taken with uniform inputs:
+Amongst the extremal points violating each of these inequalities, those that give the maximal violation all satisfy $H(X)=H(Y)=1$ and $H(XY)=H(XYAB)$ and thus, if realizable, correspond to deterministic conditional distributions taken with uniformly distributed inputs $X$ and $Y$. \footnote{Note that there are nonetheless extremal points that are only realizable by distributions with non-uniformly distributed inputs $X$ and $Y$, and which violate some of the inequalities.
+However, such distributions never yield the maximal violation obtainable.} In fact, all but one of these 10 inequalities are maximally violated (by which we henceforth mean with respect to the Shannon cone augmented with the independence constraint $X \CI Y$) by one of the three following deterministic distributions taken with uniform inputs:

 where $x,y,a,b$ take the binary values $0,1$, and $\oplus$ denotes addition modulo $2$.
-For example, Eq.~\eqref{eq:dagineq1} is violated by the third distribution with a value for the left-hand side of $1$.
+For example, Eq.~\eqref{eq:dagineq1} is violated by the third distribution above with a value for the left-hand side of $1$.
 The one exception not violated by the distributions in Eq.~\eqref{eq:GYNIdists} is the second inequality in~\eqref{eq:dag_v1},

 which, in turn, is violated by the deterministic distribution (again taken with uniform inputs)